DheerCodes/DheerCodes/README.md

 # Hey, I'm Dheer 👋

-> Hobbyist tinkerer from Delhi, India — I build things that make everyday life a little smarter.
+> Hobbyist tinkerer — I build things that make everyday life a little smarter.

 I spend my free time connecting APIs that weren't meant to talk to each other, flashing custom ROMs, and automating stuff around the house.
 If it can be controlled from a URL, I'll find a way.